toolness/jess-portfolio/README.md

 ## Starting a new project

 1. Come up with a slug for your project.
-For the rest of these instructions we'll assume it's `my-cool-project`.
+For the rest of this section we'll assume it's `my-cool-project`.

 2. Run `bash newproject.sh my-cool-project`.